10 Ways Travel can Improve Your Health and Happiness

 According to research by the Wisconsin Medical Journal, women who took a vacation every year were less likely to suffer from depression than those who took a vacation every few years.
 This isn’t surprising, as sunlight, exercise and pleasurable experiences all increase our serotonin levels which can improve our mood.
 In fact, according to one study, merely thinking about a holiday you have planned can result in feeling happier.
 Plus, the activities we tend to do on holiday are proven mood enhancers — from getting more sleep and exercise to meeting new people and creating happy memories.

 Traveling reduces stress by taking you away — both physically and mentally — from the pressures of everyday life.
 Whether you’re sunbathing in Greece, exploring Paris or watching a musical on Broadway, you are distracted from your ordinary commitments and experience less anxiety.
 Evidence confirms this.
-A 2017 study found that middle-managers who travelled for their holiday were less stressed than those who stayed at home.
+A 2017 study found that middle-managers who traveled for their holiday were less stressed than those who stayed at home.
 And reducing stress has proven health benefits — from better physical and mental health to an increased lifespan!

 What travelers say: Every time I am on a vacation I completely unwind from my daily routines.
 Traveling makes me more aware of things and clears my mind, this is very useful in order to get ideas.
 For me, traveling has always been the most rewarding thing.
 And after returning home, I feel like a new person, it is a huge confidence booster. — by Peter Fischer Flórez from Costa Excursions

 In a society that champions ‘busyness’ and success, taking a holiday is often deemed a luxury.
 In some workplaces, it is frowned on altogether.
 But this is changing — as more and more evidence points to how great holidays are for our bodies and minds.
 So, whether you’re thinking about booking a week in the sun or a year-long trip-of-a-lifetime, with so many proven health benefits, there’s simply no reason not to.
 Venture out into the world and see how this improves your life for the better!